In Lexington and the Bluegrass, you can experience the holidays in the light of your choice.

 Lexington is the "horse capital of the world," so it shouldn't seem too surprising that the holiday season features some equine enchantment.

-At Southern Lights: Spectacular Sights on Holiday Nights at the Kentucky Horse Park, horses of light “race” in front of a cheering crowd, clear a steeplechase fence, and graze in Bluegrass pastures.
-The unique horse scenes help make Southern Lights one of the most distinctive lights festivals anywhere.
-And with tens of thousands of shimmering lights, it’s Kentucky’s largest lights festival and an 20-year tradition.
+At Southern Lights: Spectacular Sights on Holiday Nights at the Kentucky Horse Park, horses of light "race" in front of a cheering crowd, clear a steeplechase fence, and graze in Bluegrass pastures.
+The unique horse scenes help make Southern Lights one of the most distinctive lights festivals anywhere and a time honored tradition among the locals.
+With tens of thousands of shimmering lights, it's Kentucky's largest lights festival.

-You’ll also enjoy animated scenes featuring Santa and his reindeer, elves, snowflakes and other traditional holiday characters as you drive along the three-mile route through the park.
+You'll also enjoy animated scenes featuring Santa and his reindeer, elves, snowflakes and other traditional holiday characters as you drive along the four-mile route through the park.

 The Glow of Holidays Past